HuangLab-SYSU/brokerchain-academic/README.md

 ### BrokerChain Token-issuing Plan
 The total supply of BrokerChain tokens (named **BKC**) is capped at 1.2 billion, distributed through a hybrid model combining pre-allocated reserves and a four-year halving emission schedule for public issuance.
 About 25% of the supply is reserved for community-building initiatives and incentivizing early developers, ensuring sustainable ecosystem growth.
 The remaining tokens enter circulation via a decaying emission mechanism to promote long-term value alignment, reducing block rewards by half every four years.

 ### Follow our X Media
-Please follow our X (Twitter): https://x.com/0xBrokerChain We will share new activities and BrokerChain news via this X account.
+Please follow our X (Twitter): https://x.com/0xBrokerChain.
+We will share new activities and BrokerChain news via this X account.

 ## BrokerChain Dashboard

-Users can access the **BrokerChain Dashboard** at【 http://academic.broker-chain.com:56741/ 】.
+Users can access the **BrokerChain Dashboard** at http://academic.broker-chain.com:56741/.

 - **View Minted Token Quantities**: Check the total number of tokens that have been minted.
 - **Check Account's Balance**: Query the balance of any given account address.